-Similarly, the ease of use affects intention to the e-Samsat significantly and positively.
-It has a significant p-value with a path coefficient of 0,339.
+Similarly, the ease to use affects intention to use e-Samsat significantly and positively.
+It has significant p-values with the path coefficient of 0,339.
 Hence, H6 is accepted.
 The result shows that e-Samsat users can quickly access the web.
 Then, it is easier for them to use the available services in e-Samsat.
-The users who regularly use the Internet have a clear desire and ability to use it (Pitchay Muthu Chelliah et al., 2016).
+The users who regularly use Internet have a clear desire and ability to use it (Pitchay Muthu Chelliah et al., 2016).
 The convenience of e-Samsat services will improve the intention to use.

-The current situation shows the lack of public awareness of e-Samsat in East Java.
-Hence, there are not many users.
+The current situation shows the lack of public awareness of e-Samsat in East Java Hence, there are not many users.
 Its information system quality can increase taxpayers' confidence and intention to use e-Samsat services.
-The quality of this system should meet the needs of users (Mathiyarasan & Chitra, 2019).
+The quality of this system should clearly meet the needs of users (Mathiyarasan & Chitra, 2019).
 The next step is to educate taxpayers or people regarding this system.

-Moreover, technically, private parties have maintained and improved the Internet network to support the infrastructure and maintain the system quality through collaboration with good Internet service providers (Suryanto, Setyohadi, & Faroqi, 2016).
-The other factors that increase the intention to use are ease of use and awareness.
-The ease of use in e-Samsat services is shown by all details on the sum of tax value and the provided guideline.
-In short, the accuracy of the information system, frequent changes in records, and socialization regarding e-Samsat services are not equally distributed across all social levels.
+Moreover, technically, private parties have maintained and improved the Internet network to support the infrastructure and maintain the system quality through collaboration with good 16 pternet service providers (Suryanto, Setyohadi, & Faroqi, 2016).
+The other factors that increase the intention to use is the ease of use and awareness.
+The ease of use the e-Samsat services are shown by all details on the sum of tax value and the provided guideline.
+In short, the accuracy of the information system, frequent changes in records, and socialization regarding e-Samsat services are not equally distributed across all levels of society.
 The service quality can be improved by making the service more useful to shorten payment processes via e-Samsat.